 Proof of Income and Assets

 It is best to be truthful and honest about your financial situation and disclose assets.
 Lenders will want to know if you have savings accounts, money market accounts, stocks or bonds, negotiable instruments, cash or other real estate or anything of tangible value.
 Lenders are not in the charity business and often require assurance that the debtor cannot pay back any of the debt that it is forgiving.

 If your bank statements reflect unaccountable deposits, large cash withdrawals or an unusual number of checks, it's probably a good idea to explain each of those line items to the lender.
 In addition, the lender might want you to account for each and every deposit so it can determine whether deposits will continue.

 Sometimes markets decline and property values fall.
 If this is part of the reason that you cannot sell your home for enough to pay off the lender, this fact should be substantiated for the lender through a comparative market analysis (CMA).
 Your real estate agent can prepare a CMA for you, which will show prices of similar homes:

 When you reach an agreement to sell with a prospective purchaser, the lender will want a copy of the offer, along with a copy of your listing agreement.
 Be prepared for the lender to renegotiate commissions and to refuse to pay for certain items such as home protection plans or termite inspections.

 Now, if everything goes well, the lender will approve your short sale.
 As part of the negotiation, you might ask that the lender not report adverse credit to the credit reporting agencies, but realize that the lender is under no obligation to accommodate this request.
 Credit report status is not always negotiable.

-Contact a Berkshire Hathaway Home Services Select Realty for more information on selling your Fredericksburg, Stafford, or Northern Virginia property as a short sale.
+Contact a Berkshire Hathaway Home Services Select Realty Agent for more information on selling your Fredericksburg, Stafford, or Northern Virginia property as a short sale.